sysarahyi/DataCleaning_Project/README.md

 country,
 funds_raised_millions

-Note: The original dataset was duplicated into staging tables to preserve the raw data.
+The original dataset was duplicated into staging tables to preserve the raw data.

 Cleaning Steps:
 1. Remove Duplicates